contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/progressAndInvite.md

 ---
 title: The project so far.
-And, can you help?
+And, want to join?
 sidebar: false
 description: Recap and invitation to contribute
 date: 2024-02-20